FinweLtd/doc-livesync-all/docs/tutorials/oculus_go.md

 Presenting with the LiveSYNC tool works as follows:

-* The presenter controls the presentation with a separate control device (typically an iOS or Android tablet).
+* The presenter controls the presentation with a separate control device (typically an iOS or an Android tablet).
 The presenter will reserve *a communication channel* for the presentation.

 * Each member of the audience uses a personal viewer device (iOS/Android phone or tablet, or GearVR/Oculus Go headset).
 The viewer devices will *join the communication channel*, whose number the presenter will share.